PaperMC/docs/docs/misc/assets.md

 ---
 slug: /assets
-description: This page provides the official PaperMC logomark and the terms under which you may use it.
+description: The official PaperMC and Velocity logomarks and the terms under which you may use them.
 ---

 # Art Assets

-This page provides the official PaperMC logomark and the terms under which you may use it.
+This page provides the official PaperMC and Velocity logomarks and the terms under which you may use them.

 :::warning

-The PaperMC logo is subject to its own separate licensing terms and does not inherit any from the projects it represents.
+The logomarks are subject to their own separate licensing terms and do not inherit any from the projects they represent.

 :::

+## PaperMC

 You may: